Chapter 3 : May I Have This Duel?

 We're too evenly matched, growing reckless as the distance between us nears.
-Shifting to close-range spells, wild bursts of color arc from the tips of our wands like sword slashes, gold clashing against green.
+Shifting to close-range spells, bursts of color arc from the tips of our wands like sword slashes, gold clashing against green.
 Instinct takes over; there is no time for thinking.

 Contact.
 A feint drives me to crash into him.
 He's seeping heat, shirt damp from sweat.
 He's at the end of his energy but so am I. I push away and shoot a hex at his shoulder.
 He tries to shield it, but his concentration isn't there and he takes the hit.
 His next spell is sorely off target.